Team-2502/Team-2502.github.io/_build/gearsandsprockets.markdown

 A gear ratio that is greater than 1 maximizes the amount of torque that is output.
 In contrast, a gear ratio that is less than 1 maximizes the speed of the output gear.
 By increasing torque, you increase the amount of force required to slow/stop the gears.
 By increasing speed, you go faster.

 When picking a 2-speed drivetrain, it is conventional for us to pick a "high gear ratio" (less than 1) and "low gear ratio" (greater than 1).
+Vex has a spreadsheet to calculate gear ratios as needed.

 # Sprockets